nnhjs/nnhjs/README.md

 💼 I love studying, doing and sharing technology.
 If you want to hire me for:

 - Frontend engineers.
-- Or a Seed software engineer.
+- Or a seed software engineer.

-📨 Just send me a message on my [X](https://x.com/nnhungjs) or email me at <hi@nghiahung.dev>.
+📨 Just send me a message on my [Bluesky]([https://x.com/nnhungjs](https://bsky.app/profile/nghiahung.dev)) or email me at <hi@nghiahung.dev>.
 I will reply in 3-5 days.
 Thanks 🥰.

 👔 I have my Resume available at [cv.nghiahung.dev](https://cv.nghiahung.dev).